American Politics Are a Nightmare for Catholic Universities

 The address continued like this, with line after line of ordinary commencement-speak boilerplate.
 The room was dim aside from spotlights that illuminated the stage.
 And the crowd was indistinct but for the motion of heads nodding in agreement as the secretary spoke, buoyed by applause, and a handful of laugh lines made it clear she was playing to a friendly audience.
 There was no honorary degree conferred—the most common way of honoring a commencement speaker—but there was no doubt that the platform, and praise from the university’s president, represented some kind of honor.

 Weeks before the address, in an open letter to the Naples Daily News, dozens of alumni took issue with their university’s decision to honor someone whose actions they found inconsistent with Catholic social teaching.
-Moreover, they were concerned about what it meant for a university, particularly a Catholic one—in honoring DeVos with the slot of commencement speaker and by praising her in such glowing terms—to essentially align with the Republican party.
+Moreover, they were concerned about what it meant for a university, particularly a Catholic one—in honoring DeVos with the slot of commencement speaker and by praising her in such glowing terms—to essentially align with the Republican Party.

 “While we encourage AMU to invite speakers of diverse political, social, and religious backgrounds who are open to respectful dialogue, a public endorsement of an incumbent Cabinet member and her achievements from the University’s most senior administrator rings as an endorsement of a specific political agenda,” the alumni wrote.
 “We are concerned that this endorsement degrades AMU’s liberal-arts character that allows students to ‘become actually free in … mind and judgment’ and casts the University in a pointedly partisan light.”
 (In a separate letter, more than 100 alumni responded, defending the university’s decision.)

-In an opinion column in the Daily Caller on Thursday, Jim Towey, the president of the university, did more than suggest support for DeVos’s actions—he explicitly applauded them.
+In an opinion column in The Daily Caller on Thursday, Jim Towey, the president of the university, did more than suggest support for DeVos’s actions—he explicitly applauded them.
 The university gained national attention last fall for its response to Hurricane Irma, since it sheltered hundreds of people, including elderly immigrants and children, who had been displaced by the deadly storm.
 However, it was not only the power of prayer that helped the university through the difficult time, he wrote in the column.
 “In a strange way,” he said, “we also had the Obama Education Department’s Office of Civil Rights (OCR) to thank for teaching us how to weather eight years of Category 5 storm conditions.”

 He argued that the Obama administration had been overzealous in the guidance letters it had issued, particularly the 2011 “Dear Colleague Letter” that outlined how universities should deal with sexual assault on campus.
 The goal of ensuring colleges work diligently to respond to sexual violence was widely shared, but, he argues, its implementation was flawed.
 “Enter Secretary DeVos,” he continued, “who immediately saw the imbalanced landscape and came to the rescue.”

 Towey echoed that endorsement during his speech introducing DeVos on Saturday.
 He thanked her for “leveling the playing field” by lessening the regulatory burden placed on the institution by the Obama administration.
-And he congratulated her on the work she had been able to do over the last 15 months despite have a scarcely populated political staff at the department.
+And he congratulated her on the work she had been able to do over the last 15 months despite having a scarcely populated political staff at the department.
 But, most importantly, he concluded, she was invited, and they were grateful to have her, “because Ave Maria has a tradition at commencement of bringing in role models for our students: Individuals of high character and civility; leaders who conduct themselves graciously, and embrace moral principles and moral truth in the pursuit of higher purpose.”

 The ringing endorsement in—at times—partisan terms, some alumni argue, is exactly the kind of thing that an administration, particularly at a Catholic institution, should avoid.